 By the Tony Award-winning authors of Falsettos, this autobiographical musical deals directly with the writer’s own harrowing personal experience with arteriovenous malformation and the healing power of art.
 The hero, Gordon, worries that he may not live to complete his work, and his near death experience encourages him to re-evaluate and better appreciate the people and relationships in his life.
 William Finn wrote many of the songs soon after his release from the hospital.

 by Neil Simon

-Hilarity abounds in this portrait of three couples successively occupying a suite at the Plaza.
-A suburban couple take the suite while their house is being painted and it turns out to be the one in which they honeymooned 23 (or was it 24?) years before and was yesterday the anniversary, or is it today?
+Perhaps Neil Simon’s best work.
+A comedy classic.
+Hilarity abounds in this portrait of three couples successively occupying Suite 719 at the Plaza Hotel.
+A suburban couple take the suite while their house is being painted and it turns out to be the one in which they honeymooned 23 years before.
 This wry tale of marriage in tatters is followed by the exploits of a Hollywood producer who, after three marriages, is looking for fresh fields.
 He calls a childhood sweetheart, now a suburban housewife, for a little sexual diversion.
 Over the years she has idolized him from afar and is now more than the match he bargained for.
-The last couple is a mother and father fighting about the best way to get their daughter out of the bathroom and down to the ballroom where guests await her or as Mother yells, “I want you to come out of that bathroom and get married!”
+The last couple is a mother and father fighting about the best way to get their daughter out of the bathroom and down to the ballroom where guests await her on what should be the happiest day of her life.

 April 21 – May 13, 2018

 Lyrics by Tim Rice